 Financial services (FS) companies have been hedging their bets by establishing offices in EU cities such as Dublin, Luxembourg, Paris and Frankfurt.
 Currently, FS companies use passporting to enable them to distribute products and services throughout the EU without having to set up individual branches in every country they operate.
 A ‘no-deal’ exit will almost certainly exclude UK FS companies from doing this in future.
 Leaving with a deal might soften the blow to some extent, although it’s highly unlikely it will be business as usual.

-In the event of a second referendum, or ‘people’s vote’, which results in remain, these preparations might be seen as unnecessary.
-However, there are non-Brexit reasons why FS companies see the benefits of establishing offices outside the UK.
-Dublin investment funds, for example, roll-up tax-free, which means returns are automatically slightly higher than UK funds which are subject to internal taxation.
+There are non-Brexit reasons why FS companies see the benefits of establishing offices outside the UK.
+Dublin investment funds, for example, roll-up tax-free, which means that returns are automatically slightly higher than UK funds that are subject to internal taxation.
 Higher returns mean increased earnings for client and provider alike.

 On a similar note, some countries offer reduced corporation tax deals as an incentive for fund management groups to establish offices there.
 Ireland is a prime example whereby companies who set up in Dublin benefit by only paying 10% corporation tax for the first 10 years.